Codigo-io/docs/docs/quickstart.md

 # Quickstart

-In this Quickstart guide, you’ll learn how to start with Código’s Interface Description Language (CIDL) from scratch using our web-based IDE, [Codigo Studio](https://studio.codigo.ai).
+In this Quickstart guide, you’ll learn how to start with Código’s Interface Description Language (CIDL) from scratch using our web-based IDE, [Código Studio](https://studio.codigo.ai).
 Código Studio has all the necessary tools and programs to develop using the CIDL.

 After completing this QuickStart, you should have a basic understanding of the CIDL structure, how to execute Código’s